cmusatyalab/wcacourse/README.md

 1. **Data Collection** -- Use your smart phone to collect videos of the sandwich components and sub-assemblies.
 These videos will be used in the following two steps to create a training and testing dataset a WCA object detector.
 2. **Video Upload** -- Upload your videos to the CVAT annotation tool.
 3. **Annotate the Dataset** -- Use CVAT to convert the videos into a labeled dataset.
-4. **Prepare the Dataset for Training** -- Download the dataset from CVAT into the cloudlet that will be used for training an object detector.
+4. **Prepare the Dataset for Training** -- Download the dataset from CVAT onto the cloudlet that will be used for training an object detector.
 Clean and filter the dataset.
 6. **Train the Object Detector** -- Use the *OpenTPOD* tools to train an object detection neural network model for your application.
 7. **Define the Application Logic** -- Use the *OpenWorkFlow* tool to define a finite state machine (FSM) and corresponding user prompts for your application.
-8. **Install the FSM and object detector in your WCA Backend** -- Move the application-specifc `*.pbfm` and `*.pt` files into the *GatingFSM* server.
+8. **Install the FSM and object detector in your WCA Backend** -- Move the application-specifc `*.pbfm` and `*.pt` files into the right locations on the cloudlet.
-9. **Run the WCA Backend** -- Start the *GatingWCA* server.
-This server executes your application logi.
+9. **Run the WCA Backend** -- Start the *GatingWCA* server on the cloudlet.
+This server executes your application logic.
-10. **Connect your WCA Client to the Backend** -- Launch the client application which will establish a connection to your backend server.
+10. **Connect your WCA Client to the Backend** -- Launch the client application which will establish a connection to your backend GatingWCA server.

 At this point, you are ready and able to actually use your sandwich application.
 You may find that you need to iterate some or all of these steps in order to get an acceptable detector and tune your FSM.

 These steps are described in more detail below.

 Your development environment consists of three components:
 1. A *linux laptop* that you will use to connect to CVAT, OpenTPOD, OpenWorkFlow, and the GatingWCA server.
-2. A *GatingWCA server (actually, an AWS VM)* that is preconfigured with the credentials and components you need.
+2. A *cloudlet (actually, an AWS VM)* that is preconfigured with the credentials and components you need.
 3. An *Android smartphone* that serves as a video data capture device and as the WCA application client.

 ## Data Collection